laurencedawson/embr/README.md

 Installation
 -------

-1. Clone codeigniter-blog
+Clone codeigniter-blog

 	git clone git://github.com/laurencedawson/embr.git

-2. Run the installer and follow the prompts
+Run the installer and follow the prompts

 	sh install.sh

-3. Add your database login details to application/config/database

-4. Edit the values in appication/config/blog.php (sign up with [DISQUS](http://disqus.com/admin/register/) if you haven't already registered your site)
+Add your database login details to application/config/database and finally edit the values in appication/config/blog.php (sign up with [DISQUS](http://disqus.com/admin/register/) if you haven't already registered your site).

 Around the web
 -------